 If they fall and cry help them communicate what they are feeling, “Ouchie.
 That hurt.
 I’m sorry you are sad.”

 Teaching baby emotional feelings help them to verbally communicate without hitting, biting, and screaming.
-When you communicate to them that you understand what they are feeling you build a bridge to further communication and nurturing.
+When you communicate you understand what they are feeling you build a bridge to further communication, trust and nurturing.
 This also works to your advantage when limitations are set and tantrums are thrown.
 “I understand you are angry but I won’t buy that toy.
 Sometimes even when we are angry it doesn’t get us what we want.”

-You can help them find solutions to deal with their feelings and if they don’t want your help or need space before communicating… you can still understand and respect it.
+You can help them find solutions to deal with their feelings and if they don’t want your help or need space before communicating… understand and respect it.
+Trust me, they’ll come to you.

-Sometimes, one of the hardest things for us to remember, as adults, that these little people still have big thoughts and feelings and trying to work them out is complicated.
-As adults we are here to guide our children.
+Sometimes, one of the hardest things for us to remember, as adults, that these little people have big thoughts and feelings that working out can be complicated.
+As adults, we are here to guide our children.
+We are here to explain this new world they’ve been born into.